RealVNF/DeepCoord/README.md

 ## Visualizing/Analyzing Results

-To get a better understanding of what the agent is doing, there is an Juypter notebook `example_eval.ipynb`.
+To get a better understanding of what the agent is doing, there is an Juypter notebook `eval_example.ipynb`.
 It's just an example; you won't be able to run it without all the results (which are too large for the repo).

 To create a similar notebook for evaluation: